 The above article cites another cost-cutting campaign by a large US law firm.
-65 associates and staff are let go to trim costs because of reduced profits, as follows:
+65 associates and staff are let go to trim costs because of reduced profits:

 As a general observation, law firms often cut associates and staff during tough times but don’t cut partners.
 Why not cut unprofitable equity partners as well and optimize your firm’s leverage?
 Cutting associates and staff boosts short-term profit but often sacrifices long-term profit by reducing leverage.
 This is a real problem for most law firms, and highlights the deficiencies of the traditional democratic law firm business model.

 Most law firms focus on short-term costs like associate and staff head count, but don’t address the really important “costs” such as unproductive partners and equity partner head count.
 Many large law firms have 20%+ excess capacity in their partner ranks, which is a huge drag on PEP profitability.
-You need to cut your ownership ranks and optimize leverage in order to compete with new law firm business models and ABS structures coming out of the UK.
-Easier said than done, however, when the owners have to hold a democratic vote on who’s going to go first..
+You need to cut your ownership ranks and optimize leverage to compete with new law firm business models and ABS structures coming out of the UK.
+Easier said than done, however, when the owners must hold a democratic vote on who’s going first..